-We leave the Refuge St Guillem and start upon a big day, almost double of the first day, but oh what a day.
+We leave the Refuge St Guillem and start upon a big day, but oh what a day.
 Crossing the high plateau of the Pla Guillem and the open plains before dropping back into beautiful forests before hitting the refuge and the deep gorges that sit just behind it with amazing rock walls that captivate your eyes.
-By the time you changed into your evening attire and resting at the refuge with a good beer looking back on the day, you will understand just what you have achieved.
+By the time you changed into your evening attire and are resting at the refuge with a good beer looking back on the day, you will understand just what you have achieved.

-An early night though is recommended as tomorrow, our last day is another Biggy.
+An early night though is recommended as tomorrow, our last day is a Biggy.